bclynch/decorasaurus/README.md

 ## Todos
+- Login / signup + cart generation jacked up.
+Would be nice to find an example that actually works well...
+- Finish poster / pdf / thumbnail creation flow.
+Really looking for MVP here...
+We are getting there
+    - Map - check
+    - Patent - check
+    - Fusion -
+    - Trace - later
 - Looks like it is officially recommended to unsubscribe from observables when a component is destroyed.
 Official recs in this thread, but the whole thing is a bit convoluted.
 The takeUntil() solution seems to be standard for now, but perhaps a better one in the future.
     - https://stackoverflow.com/questions/38008334/angular-rxjs-when-should-i-unsubscribe-from-subscription
 - Bug with creating an order in which orientation and size come in undefined for some reason